-We did however greatly enjoy our long day because of the off-the-path/touristy drive through many beautiful subdivisions, huge estates, private school grounds, church, etc. The Miami skyline from Virginia Key is truly spectacular, we loved this spot.
+We did however greatly enjoy our long day because of the off-the-path/touristy drive through many beautiful subdivisions, huge estates, private school grounds, church, etc. The Miami Skyline from Virginia Key is truly spectacular, we loved this spot.

 We spent some time at Area 28, the Vizcaya Museum and Gardens (science and planetarium), beautiful densely wooded area with nature paths, the highground appears to be at the round-gravel-area at the pay/fee entrance (near the parking).

 By default we also visited the Miami City highpont, Area 30 at the corner of 17th Avenue and Micanopy avenue.

 Directions to PB's main Area 1 ..... from Sunny Isles Blvd (826) drive south on hwy 1 for .75 miles to a left turn (east) on 151st street, at 150 yards turn right on Biscayne Landing Blvd and drive to its end at .2 miles, on the left are high rise condos, on the right is a pond, straight ahead is fenced-off undeveloped rough land.
 To the left at about 10 o'clock is a Florida-mountain at 300 yards..... no doubt man-made.
 I found a hole in the fence and walked to the top and chose a spot just in case (25.90964, 80.15123).
 The PB coordinates puts the spot in a much-more-natural area.